FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Grouping-Objects.md

 4. Turn Grid Snapping back on by typing **SG** keyboard shortcut

-4. Click once on the lower corner of the mass, then move your cursor 'up' and you should see a blue axis line appear
+4. Click once on the lower corner of the mass, then move your cursor up and you should see a blue (Z) axis line appear

 5. With the blue axis visible, press the **Tab key** and enter **4'-6"**.
-This will move the entire mass up off of the ground plane
+This will move the entire mass up off of the ground plane along the Z axis.

     ![](./images/293f6046-366c-43ca-858b-389f0c260be6.png)